504Engineering/Project_0000/README.md

 - Timeline:
     Since I am an active college student, this project will be a do-as-I-please project.
 Meaning there is no deadline.

+- Reasons for this project:
+    To prove the effectiveness of 504 Engineering to others.
+    This is the starting point for another project that will be created later To show others the fun and creativity that can go into robotics

+- Progress:
+    - 3/21/2022: Started / Creation of project 0000
+    - 3/22/2022: Research into different gearing systems and manipulator designs from other companies.